The Buteyko Breathing Technique

 Many people these days are seeking an alternative to using long term medication and other devices to help them sleep and breathe better.
 We offer the Buteyko Breathing course to small groups or one on one, for people who prefer a natural way of improving their breathing habits and their overall health.
-We are located in Fitzroy, Melbourne, and also work in other areas.

 If this sounds like you, then contact us for more information.
 We offer an initial free seminar so you can better understand our breathwork techniques, and are happy to answer any questions you may have specific to the condition you are suffering with.
 There is a lot of information on this website to help you get a better idea about Buteyko Breathing, and you can now also complete our Buteyko Breathing course online, making the benefits available to people from all over the world.

 Paul O'Connell is the director of Buteyko Health & Breathing and regularly conducts Buteyko breathwork courses in Australia.
 He has taught the method since 1994 to over 8,500 people and trained over 60 Buteyko Practitioners in several countries.
 He is a founding member of the Buteyko Institute of Breathing & Health (BIBH) and has been the Chief Executive Officer since 2000.